Chiang Mai, Thailand

-The park provides day trips and week-long volunteer opportunities that allow tourists to interact with and learn about elephants in a responsible way.
+The park provides day trips and week-long volunteer opportunities allowing tourists to interact with and learn about elephants responsibly.

 As a registered Thai nonprofit foundation, fees collected go towards feeding and caring for the massive creatures, purchasing additional elephants from their abusive owners, and expanding the size of the sanctuary itself.

 A trip to Elephant Nature Park includes a graphic video presentation that helps shed some light on the secretive elephant tourism industry.
 It’s not easy to watch.

 Brutal elephant training has been a traditional practice in Southeast Asia for hundreds of years.
 The problem these days is that most captive elephants in Thailand are used to entertain tourists rather than for traditional purposes like logging or military use.